slatedocs/slate/source/index.md

 		</tr>
 		<tr>
 			<td>cbdate</td>
 			<td>Date of the chargeback action.
 For example, if the cbtype is "CREDIT," then the date field should be the date that the "CREDIT" happens.
-The format of the value for this field is either an ISO8601 encoded string or a UNIX timestamp.
+The format of the value for this field is either an ISO 8601 encoded string or a UNIX timestamp.
 				<ul type="disc">
 					<li>“cbdate”: “2011-01-01T13:12:16+0000”</li>
 					<li>“cbdate”:1293887536</li>